Stuycs-K/final-project-4-zhans-hatzigeorgioun/PRESENTATION.md

 You may also have noticed that our default keys don't contain the letter `J` and might wonder how we would deal with a word that contains that letter such as `JACK`.
 In our default keys, `I` and `J` are combined to form the 25 letter matrix.
 Thus, when our code detects that the message contains the letter `J`, it would substitute it with an `I` instead and encode it.
 When decoding, the result would be `IACK`, but you can infer that the plaintext message is `JACK` through substitution.

 The Four-Square Cipher is similar to the Playfair Cipher.
+The playfair cipher utilizes a singular 5x5 matrix.
+The encryption and decryption algorithm for both cipher are the same.
+They both encode in pairs and form squares using the key.
+The only difference is the size of the matrix and the number of keys needed for the cipher.